CloudLabs-MOC/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 # Exercise 1: Provision Azure resources necessary to support highly available SAP NetWeaver deployments

-Duration: 30 minutes

 In this exercise, you will deploy Azure infrastructure compute components necessary to configure Linux clustering.
 This will involve creating a pair of Azure VMs running Linux SUSE in the same availability set.

-## Task 1: Create a virtual network that will host a highly available SAP NetWeaver deployment
+#### Task 1: Create a virtual network that will host a highly available SAP NetWeaver deployment

 1. In the Azure Portal, start a Bash session in Cloud Shell.